homebridge/ffmpeg-for-homebridge/README.md

 | Raspberry Pi 4 (Raspbian)           | armv7l, aarch64                |
 | Windows 10 or newer                 | x86_64                         |

-> [!NOTE]
+> [!IMPORTANT]
 > * **Intel Quick Sync Video is only supported on Windows.
-There are multiple known issues with `libva` that make it incompatible with static builds of FFmpeg.
-If you need QSV on Linux, we recommend looking at the [Jellyfin FFmpeg distribution](https://repo.jellyfin.org/?path=/ffmpeg) for distribution-specific releases.
-We hope to support QSV on Linux once these issues are addressed.**
+If you need QSV or other GPU acceleration capabilities on Linux, we recommend looking at the [Jellyfin FFmpeg distribution](https://repo.jellyfin.org/?path=/ffmpeg) for distribution-specific releases.**
 > * **Raspberry Pi 5 is currently unsupported.
 There are multiple known issues with FFmpeg and Raspberry Pi 5 that will hopefully be addressed by the respective teams in the future.**
-> * **Currently (October 2024), FFmpeg v7.1 appears to be somewhat broken for HEVC and H.264 decoding in some scenarios.
-We hope to support future FFmpeg LTS releases as they stabilize and mature.**

-#### Raspbian or armv7/armv8-based Linux environments:
+> * Plugins such as `libalsa` that require dynamic runtime loading are incompatible with static builds of FFmpeg and will not be supported.
+> * macOS Tahoe will be the last release that supports Intel Macs.
+When Apple releases the successor to Tahoe, this package will stop including binaries for macOS on Intel.

+#### 32-bit armv7-based Linux:

 ```
 sudo curl -Lf# https://github.com/homebridge/ffmpeg-for-homebridge/releases/latest/download/ffmpeg-alpine-arm32v7.tar.gz | sudo tar xzf - -C / --no-same-owner